Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 ---
 ### Goals
 ---
 The main reason to create this website is for parents and children to know more about the curriculum of a year 2 child.
-This website deals with imparting knowledge in a playful manner.
-This also generates a sense of self study of minimum 30 minutes at home per school day to build the knowledge foundation for a child.
+This website deals with imparting knowledge in a playful manner and is child friendly.
+This also generates a sense of self study of he government recommended minimum 30 minutes at home per school day to build the knowledge foundation for a child.

 #### Vision